 The relative humidity is simply the comparison of how much moisture your air currently contains versus its maximum capacity.
 The EPA recommends that the air inside of your home should stay between 30% and 60% relative humidity.
 Unfortunately, in the wintertime, it's not uncommon for those levels to decline below 30%.

-When this happens, it leads to the telltale signs of dryness.
+When this happens, it leads to the telltale signs of dry skin and even nose bleeds.
 It can also trigger nasal congestion and make it more difficult to bounce back from the flu or the common cold.
 In fact, scientists show that low moisture levels can even encourage the growth of the flu virus!

 Knowing this, it's critical to keep the moisture levels in your home at a healthy level all year round, and especially during the winter.
 A humidifier works by turning liquid water into water vapor and then releasing it into your air.
-As a result, your relative humidity immediately increases and you're able to breathe more easily and sleep more deeply.
+As a result, your relative humidity immediately increases and you're able to breathe more easily and sleep more deeply when you humidify.